Baking-Bits/GameNightBot/MEAL_PLAN_SETUP.md

 ### 3. Start the Bot
 Once configured, the system will automatically:
-- Generate AI-powered meal plans, snacks, and workouts
+- Generate smart meal plans, snacks, and workouts
 - Avoid repetition by tracking history
 - Post content as rich Discord embeds at scheduled times
 - Provide context-aware suggestions (time of day, progressive difficulty)